 ID5 provides an independent shared identity infrastructure.
 They produce deterministic and probabilistic IDs based on the data passed to them by brands and publishers.

 A deterministic IDs is an ad targeting method that is close to 100% accurate and based on personal data provided by the user.
 However, since many users don’t provide this data, only around 20% of the global audience is currently able to be matched this way.

 A probabilistic ID is a more scalable inferred ID solution based on the user’s device, the time stamp, the url, and the user’s IP address.
 An ID algorithm uses this data to produce a probability of a correct match.
 Targeted ads are rendered if it is highly likely that the user has been correctly identified.

 2) Google’s Privacy Sandbox

 Google’s Privacy Sandbox is the company’s proposed solution to replace third-party cookies with a set of application programming interfaces (APIs).
-This includes FLoC, SPARROW, Turtledove, FLEDGE, and Dovekey.
+This includes FLoC, SPARROW, Turtledove, FLEDGE, Dovekey, and Topics.
 Read our full Google Privacy Sandbox guide for more details.

 Advertisers will be able to use the APIs to receive data on:

 - The prevention of spam, fraud, and DoS